 The Center for Media and Information was founded in 2003, and integrates all of the teaching, application, and experiment resources of the College of Communication.
 There are six divisions: the VNCCU radio station, IT Lab, Audio-Video Lab, Theater, News Lab and Research Oriented Media Lab.
 The Center plans all human resources and budgets to coordinate the demands of teaching, research and application, thus boosting the competitive advantages of the College.

-The communication library, known as “News Material Room” was found in 1962.
+The communication library, known as “News Material Room” was founded in 1962.
 It was located on the third level of college of Journalism, mainly to provide professional communication archives for faculties and students.
 This was the only professional journalism library in Taiwan back then.

 The Chiang Kai-shek Library started operating in 1977, the “News Material Room” belongs to Chung Cheng Library Reading Section, and the library sent its own personnel to help manage it.